ProdigyTech/condition-builder/readme.md

   - `conditionGroupId`: The identifier of the condition group to which the condition belongs.
   - `conditionPosition`: The position of the condition within its parent condition group.
   - `filterOn`: A string specifying the field to be filtered against.
-  - `operator`: A string specifying the operator used for the condition such as equals, contains etc
+  - `operator`: A string specifying the operator used for the condition, such as equals, contains, etc.
   - `conditionValue`: The value used for comparison in the condition.

 This data structure allows you to represent complex conditions by organizing them into condition groups.
-Each condition group represents an "AND" condition, meaning that all conditions within a group must evaluate to true for the group to be considered true.
-Within each group, individual conditions represent "OR" conditions, where at least one condition must evaluate to true for the group to be considered true.
+Each condition group represents an "AND" condition, meaning that all top-level conditions must evaluate to true for the group to be considered true.
+Within each group, individual conditions represent "OR" conditions, where at least one condition must evaluate to true for that particular group to be considered true.

-## Data Structure

 <details>
   <summary>Click to expand and see the shape of the data structure</summary>